espocrm/documentation/docs/administration/multiple-assigned-users.md

     Existing assigned users set in the *Assigned User* field won't be transferred to the new *Assigned Users* field after enabling multiple assigned users.

+The maximun number of assigned users allowed per record can configured set at: Administration > Entity Manager > {Entity Type} > Fields > Assigned Users > Max Count.
+By default, it's set to 10.

 ## The old way, prior v8.5

 !!! important